ufarcs/homework/README.txt

-This folder contains sub-folders of test code for homework projects.
+This folder contains sub-folders of test code for homework assignments.